loosolab/UROPA/docs/uropa-example.md

 In this section several examples for the usage of the config file are presented.

-Example with two queries and difference in priority
+Example with two queries and difference in 'priority'
 ---------------------------------------------------
 This example is based on POLR2A peaks annotated with the Ensembl genome ([further details])[http://uropa.readthedocs.io/en/latest/uropa-example/#used-peak-and-annotation-files]).
 More than one query can be given, keeping the same gtf and bed files, allowing for a combination of annotation in one run.